kitronyx/KLib3/README.md

 # KLib3 Full API Reference and Quick Starter Guide

-> This document is intended for third-party developers who integrate ForceLAB2 with external systems.
+> This guide is intended for third-party developers integrating ForceLAB2 with external systems.

-Note:
+ This API is provided as a DLL (`KLib3.dll`) that encapsulates TCP/IP-based bidirectional communication with ForceLAB2 **by wrapping it into a DLL structure**.
+Developers can interact with ForceLAB2 easily by calling the exposed functions in the DLL without needing to implement low-level networking themselves.

 This guide assumes that you are using the official wrapper code provided for KLib3:

 - For C++, use the `MyDLLWrapper` class implementation.
 - For C#, use the `KLib3Csharp` class with `DllImport` bindings.
 - For Python, use the `CDllWrapper` class via `ctypes` provided in `ApiCppDllWrapper.py`.

-These wrapper classes are required to correctly access native functions in `KLib3.dll`.

 ---